meiras/HCI-with-VAs/README.md

 * _List of environment-owned variables (e.g. resources, states, roughness)_[location, but only for visualization]
 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_none

+__*LS COMMENTS:*__
+*I'd probably go ahead and file this part of the model under "topology" rather than environment.
+Good description and conceptualization, however.*

 ```python
 # NetworkX will be used in Python per Sayama's Random Walk on a Network